skip to Main Content

 Welcome to our website

-East Surrey Counselling Group is a team of counsellors working alongside one another in the beautiful village of Godstone, very close to Godstone Pond and a 5 minute drive from M25, Junction 6.
+East Surrey Counselling Group is a team of counsellors working alongside one another in the beautiful village of Godstone, very close to Godstone Pond and close to Junction 6 of the M25.

-Please contact our founding and lead counsellor Carol Belsey to enquire about our services
+Please contact our founding counsellor Carol Belsey to enquire about our services as she will know which counsellors have availability and also runs our waiting list.
+07926 357955 carolbelsey@hotmail.co.uk

 New.
 We are now offering Saturday morning group sessions for parents/careers wanting strategies and practical tips to help with their anxious children.
 Click here for more information.